 - KitchenAid’s option is in the mid-price range for them.

 You’re going to have your KitchenAid dishwasher for years to come.
-To find the perfect one for you, consider these important criteria.
+To find the best match for you, consider these important criteria.